 I asked my grandpa if it was then that they realized maybe I had a weight problem.
-He says it still never came up, although he made the point of commenting on my athletic abilities.
-"You couldn't run as fast as the other kids," he tells me.
+He said it still never came up, although he made the point of commenting on my athletic abilities.
+"You couldn't run as fast as the other kids," he told me.

 My mom also never thought I was obese, just a little hefty.
-"When me or your grandmother would go on Jenny Craig and we'd get the pre-cooked meals, you'd sneak into the freezer and eat the mac and cheese," she tells me.
+"When me or your grandmother would go on Jenny Craig and we'd get the pre-cooked meals, you'd sneak into the freezer and eat the mac 'n' cheese," she told me.
 My mom worked late when I was a toddler, and I'd spend all day with my grandma, who obliged my every food desire.
 When my mom got home, I wanted to be carried, but she couldn't pick me up.
-"You were so fucking heavy," she says.
+"You were so fucking heavy," she said.
 "But you were fed with love."

-This denial is coming from the woman who knows I'd choose food over a man.
+This denial comes from the woman who knows I'd choose food over a man.
 The last time my mom dared to share food with me, I was six years old and wouldn't give her a bite of my blueberry pie.
-We got into a fight and she didn't talk to me for days.
+We got into a fight, and she didn't talk to me for days.

-The whole "we loved you and didn't notice you were fat" comes up a lot when I ask my family to share my fat stories.
-Nobody has any, because they didn't think I was fat.
-They keep telling me how cute and happy I was (little did they know about my school yard life, keep reading), even though by eight I had reached colossal status.
-Keep in mind, I come from a family that doesn't sugar-coat anything.
+The whole "we loved you and didn't notice you were fat" came up a lot when I asked my family to share my fat stories.
+They don't have any, because they didn't think I was fat.
+They kept telling me how cute and happy I was (little did they know about my school yard life, keep reading), even though by eight I had reached colossal status.
+Keep in mind, I come from a family who doesn't sugar-coat anything.
 These people weren't trying to soften the blow—they genuinely didn't notice they had raised a blimp.

-When I ask my aunt if she noticed how big I was, she was speechless.
-"We used to say that kids who are well-loved and hugged are healthy, so we'd assumed that you were like that because we were always hugging you.
+When I asked my aunt if she noticed how big I was, she was speechless.
+"We used to say that kids who are well-loved and hugged are healthy, so we assumed that you were like that because we were always hugging you.
 You were so happy."